AI4Finance-Foundation/ElegantRL/README.md

 </p>

 In the above two figures.
-+ Blue curve: Total reward (with explore noise)
++ Blue curve: Total reward (with exploration noise)
-+ Red curve: Total reward (without explore noise, mean and std)
++ Red curve: Total reward (without exploration noise, mean and std)
 + Grey area: The step of one episode while exploring.
 + Green curve: 'loss' value of actor (mean of Q value estimate)
 + Green area: loss value of critic

-BipedalWalkerHardcore is a hard RL task in continuous action space.
+BipedalWalkerHardcore is a hard task in a continuous action space.
 There is less RL implementation can reach the target reward.
 I am happy that InterSAC trains 1e5s (28hours) in 2.6e6 steps, and get 310 reward.
 It is quite fast and good.
 ![InterSAC_BipedalWalkerHardcore](https://github.com/Yonv1943/ElegantRL/blob/master/Temp/InterSAC_BipedalWalkerHardcore-v3_310/plot_Step_Time_2665512_102194.png)